Ensuring that new elk hunting regulations in Alameda

 the declining Sunol tule elk herd

 Should Sunol's tule elk herd be hunted?
-The Department of Fish and Game thinks so, but has no scientific basis for the hunt.
-In spring of 2010 the California Fish and Game Commission approved several new hunt zones for tule elk, which have rebounded from near-extinction in California, but are still at low numbers in Alameda County.
-The Commission created a new Alameda County hunt zone which puts one Sunol bull tule elk in hunters' gun sights each year.
+The Department of Fish and Wildlife thinks so, but has no scientific basis for allowing the hunt and has no information about the population trend of tule elk in Alameda County.
+In 2010 the California Fish and Game Commission approved several new hunt zones for tule elk, which have rebounded from near-extinction in California, but are still at low numbers in Alameda County.
+The Commission created a new Alameda County hunt zone and authorized a tag for hunting a single bull elk in 2010 and 2011.
+We've learned that no hunters reported shooting an elk in 2010 or 2011 in Alameda County; and that no elk hunt tags were issued for Alameda County from 2012-2015.

 Tule elk from a herd reintroduced to Santa Clara County moved to Mt.
 Hamilton and San Antonio Reservoir by 1980.
 The Sunol herd had 21 elk in 1984 and the population peaked at about 70 elk in 1995.
 Poaching of the Sunol herd has been a problem.
 The Sunol herd has declined since the 1990s and was surveyed at 58 elk in 2005.
-The state's new Alameda hunt zone provides one bull elk tag for hunting on private lands targeting the Sunol herd and elk in Corral Hollow.
-An additional new hunt zone allows shooting one bull elk annually from the Mt.
+The state's new Alameda hunt zone currently permits (if authorized each year) one bull elk tag for hunting on private lands, targeting the Sunol herd and elk in Corral Hollow.
+An additional new hunt zone in Santa Clara County allows shooting one bull elk annually from the Mt.
 Hamilton herd.

 Questions about impacts on the Sunol herd population dynamics were not asked or answered in the state's shoddy environmental review for the new hunting regulations.
 Local conservation groups and the non-hunting public in Alameda County were not notified or engaged about the new hunt nor did Fish and Game make public any elk population numbers for Alameda County, despite our requests.
 There is no evidence the Sunol herd has adequate numbers to support regular "harvest" of primary bulls, which are responsible for more than 80% of the herds breeding.
 The hunt occurs during the elk mating season, which could disrupt breeding success.